RalleyD/COM724_AE2/doc/crypto-dashboard-report.md

 2. Develop interactive visualisations that adapt to user preferences, including time interval selection, profit targets, and specific cryptocurrencies of interest.

-3. Create predictive models capable of generating price forecasts across useful timeframes with quantifiable confidence levels.
+3. Create predictive models capable of generating price forecasts across useful timeframes with accuracy as a priority.

 4. Provide recommendations on optimal entry points and target prices based on user-defined profit goals.